Delving deep: a population of extremely dusty dwarfs observed by JWST

 \subsection{Physical properties: a population of dusty dwarfs at $z<2$}

 We now move on analysing the physical properties derived for our F200W-dropout sample, taking into account, however, that these are results based on few observational points, given the large number of non-detections, and additional data are necessary to give more robust constrains.
 In Figure \ref{fig:z_M_Av} we report the redshift, stellar mass and dust extinction for our F200W-dropout sample.
-In agreement with the test performed with the SED templates, our F200W-dropout sample is composed at 82$\%$ by galaxies at $z<2$, with a median stellar mass of 10$^{7.3}\,\rm M_{\odot}$ and a median dust extinction of 4.9 mag.
+In agreement with the test performed with the SED templates, our F200W-dropout sample is composed at 81$\%$ by galaxies at $z<2$, with a median stellar mass of 10$^{7.3}\,\rm M_{\odot}$ and a median dust extinction of 4.9 mag.
 The entire sample of F200W-dropouts has A$_V>$0.9 showing an extremely large dust content.
+The pointing N3 and N6 have a larger number of F200W-dropouts and they show an excess in the redshift distribution at $\rm z\sim1.5$.
+This secondary redshift peak is possibly due to over-densities present in these pointings, as previously shown in Figure \ref{fig:sky}, but additional spectroscopic data will be necessary to confirm it.
 In our F200W-dropout sample we see a lack of galaxies between $z=4$ and $z=5.5$ (see left panel in Fig. \ref{fig:z_M_Av}), but this is neither motivated by the selection applied, as SED templates at these redshifts and with the colours of our F200W-dropout galaxies are indeed possible, neither by the presence of strong nebular emission lines, as the H$_{\alpha}$ nebular emission line is inside one of the red filters (i.e. F277W, F356W, and F444W) from $z\sim2.5$ to $z\sim6.5$ and should in case boost the flux of these filters.